Lens defects, part V: Control ring malfunction

 One more thing: zoom creep:

-Zoom creep is one of those things which divides photographers: Is it just plain annoying, or is it a showstopper?
+Zoom creep is one of those things that divides photographers: Is it just plain annoying, or is it a showstopper?
 When discussing legacy, manual focus lenses, I tend to side with the first-mentioned, but YMMV.
-In either case, zoom creep can be addressed simply by renewing the felt lining (the easy DIY -solution of using electrician’s tape is risky, as the tape may start to roll up under the ring)), but – as it necessitates a relatively deep invasion into the lens – leave it to the pro’s unless you are one (or want to become one).
+In either case, zoom creep can be addressed by renewing the felt lining (the easy DIY -solution of using electrician’s tape is risky, as the tape may start to roll up under the ring), but – as it necessitates a relatively deep invasion into the lens – leave it to the pro’s unless you are one (or want to become one).

 Read more: